 Automation & Workflows

-- Asana provides “Bundles” and “Rules” to spread automations across multiple projects and assist in consistency and preventing “rogue” processes.
+- Asana offers “Bundles” and “Rules” to distribute automations across projects, and help consistency and avoid “rogue” processes.

 Collaboration Tools